itthinx/groups/readme.txt

   and WP_CONTENT_URL constants.
 * Now showing inherited capabilities for groups.
 * Added ABSPATH check to plugin main file.
+* Improved the UI rendering cancel links as buttons.
+* Improved the UI adding some space on capability selector box.

 = 1.5.1 =
 * Please **MAKE A BACKUP** of your site and database PRIOR to updating.